• Skip to primary navigation

 two photos showing How to Make Cottage Cheese Pancakes

-Once the batter is ready, melt ½ to 1 TBS butter onto an electric skillet (depending on its size).
+Once the batter is ready, melt ½ to 1 Tablespoon butter onto an electric skillet (depending on its size).
 Then, use a ¼ cup measuring cup to portion out the pancake batter.
 Carefully pour it onto the prepared griddle or skillet.
 (I cook 4-6 pancakes at once on my griddle).

 Cook on the first side until the batter begins to bubble and becomes set around the edges (about 3-5 minutes).